serebrov/.emacs/README.md

   - in my vim setup in normal mode pressing `*` searches for the word under the cursor it also stays on the current word this should be a piece of custom setup, need to find and replicate it in emacs config
-- LSP setup
-  - "gt" in python source suggests to find tags table
-    - in my vim setup that triggers the "go to definition" action.
 - setup spellchecking
 - SQL mode, something similar to vim's db-ext
   - have some configuration for available databases